Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

     status: jura_status
     processes: jura_processes
     raw: jura_machine_raw

+## Troubleshooting API Connectivity

+If Home Assistant still shows `Can't connect to ESPHome API` after flashing the firmware, try the following diagnostics:

+1. **Verify the node is on Wi-Fi.** Connect the ESP32 over USB and run `esphome logs <config.yaml>` to check for `WiFi connected` and `API server listening` messages.
+If the device repeatedly retries Wi-Fi, double-check the SSID and password or temporarily disable `fast_connect` if you are using it with a visible network.
+2. **Check the IP address.** Look for `Got IP` in the serial logs and confirm that the reported address matches what Home Assistant is trying to reach.
+You can also ping the IP from the Home Assistant host to confirm connectivity.
+3. **Match API credentials.** If you enable API encryption or set an API password, make sure the same key/password is configured in Home Assistant (`Configuration → Integrations → ESPHome → Configure`).
+A mismatch will result in connection failures even though the TCP port is reachable.
+4. **Inspect firewalls.** Ensure port 6053 is open between Home Assistant and the ESP32.
+Some routers or VLAN setups block device-to-device communication by default.

+The device should stay online as long as it maintains Wi-Fi connectivity.
+Use the optional `status_led` block from the sample configuration to see the connection state without opening the logs (slow blink = Wi-Fi only, fast blink = connecting, solid = API connected).

 To publish the built-in set of machine data field sensors, enable `auto_fields`.
 All known statistics, maintenance counters, maintenance percentages, and helper fields are pre-registered up front and reuse the same entity names on every boot.
 Numeric